stumpyfr/pcaphelper/README.md

 pcaphelper is a small package to get some information about pcap file.

-the goals are performance and no dependencies
+the goals are performance and no dependencies (no need of libpcap)

 Currently focus on pcap only, pcap-ng is not supported